senderle/doppio/README.md

 require an exceptionally complex schema that would almost certainly need to be devleoped and tuned over time before it did its job well.

-Doppio provides an alternative approach to that process.
+Doppio provides an alternative approach to that tuning process.
 Using a NoSQL database (MongoDB) combined with a flexible schema, validation framework, and API generator (Eve), Doppio aims to speed up the initial process of developing a richly expressive data model suitable for